alisnic/builder.js/README.md

 xmlbuilder.js
 =============

-XML Builder is a small library to build XML.
+XML Builder is a small library to build XML/HTML.
 It uses the DOM to do that, hence the size.
 It's inspired by the Nokogiri XML builder.

 ```coffee